Help us improve your experience.

 • Save an image of the backup root partition in the primary root partition when the system boots from the backup root partition.

 The process of restoring the alternate root by using the CLI command request system snapshot slice alternate takes several minutes to complete.
-If you terminate the operation before completion, the alternate root might not have all required contents to function properly.
+If you terminate the operation before completion, the alternate root might not have all the required contents to function properly.

 How Junos OS Release 10.0 or Later Upgrades with Dual-Root Partitioning